Beaufort County License Hearing Guide

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you might be eligible for a limited driving privilege, also known as a hardship license or restricted license.
+Even with a suspended license, you may be eligible for a limited driving privilege, also known as a hardship or restricted license, in North Carolina.
+This allows you to drive for specific purposes, such as:

 Getting Your License Back